fafalone/WinDevLib/README.md

 #### A note on seeing UDTs where before they were As Any

+>[!NOTE]
+>If you see errors like `Validation of call to 'CreateFile' failed.
+Argument for 'lpSecurityAttributes': cannot coerce type 'Long' to 'SECURITY_ATTRIBUTES'`, this section explains the cause and solution!

 The best example of this is many APIs, like file APIs, where in traditional VB declarations, you see 'As Any' and in tbShellLib you see e.g. `SECURITY_ATTRIBUTES` or `OVERLAPPED`.
-These are the correct the definitions, but VB6 had no facility to specify 'NULL', which is what they usually would be set to.
+These are the correct the definitions, but VB6 had no facility to specify 'NULL', which is what they usually would be set to as optional arguments.
 So the VB6 way was a workaround, where you could pass ByVal 0.

 twinBASIC has direct support for passing a null pointer instead of a UDT.
 You can pass `vbNullPtr` to these arguments where previously you would have used ByVal 0 on an `As Any` argument that you've found is now a UDT.